 - Make sure service providers are using EPA-registered mosquito control products.

-The very first and most effective thing you can do to fight mosquito breeding on your property is routinely eliminate standing water sources around your home.
-And…it’s free!!!
+The very first and most effective thing you can do to fight mosquitoes on your property is get rid of standing water sources around your home.
+And…it’s free!

-Even the tiniest amount of water left standing for just 4 – 7 days in a child’s toy or the base of a planter can be enough for some species to lay eggs in.
-Eliminate the water, and mosquitoes can’t breed.
+Even a small amount of water left standing for a few days in a child’s toy or in the base of a planter can be enough for some species to lay eggs in.
+But, eliminate the water, and mosquitoes can’t breed.

 Typically, residential property treatments include a barrier application, which applies an EPA-registered insecticide through a backpack to the foliage around your property.
 This is where adult mosquitoes harbor during daytime hours.
-Residues from this insecticide will remain on the plant foliage and provide mosquito control for 7 to 30 days, depending on what type of product is used, what dose is applied, and, of course, weather conditions.
+Residues from this insecticide will remain on the plant foliage and provide mosquito control for 7 to 21 days, depending on what type of product is used, what dose is applied, and, of course, weather conditions.
+Average lot sizes in suburban communities are about 1/2 acre.
+For this size of property, barrier applications will typically be recommended.

 Some companies also offer repellents in a residential service package.
 Essential oil blends or even garlic treatments are common repellent solutions.
 Keep in mind the purpose of a repellent is to keep mosquitoes away for a period of time.
 They will not reduce populations.